workingDog/scalakml/README.md

 The gx: extension has what is in the official kml22gx.xsd schema, it does not include some of the gx: elements from Google listed in reference 2.

-An example and kml file from http://code.google.com/p/kml-samples/ is included in the kml-files directory.
+An example of a kml file from http://code.google.com/p/kml-samples/ is included in the kml-files directory.

 I've used scala 2.10.0 and java 1.7 SDK, with IntelliJ IDEA 12.